oclafela/blog/content/posts/first_post.md

 > This website, **a collection of random stuff**, is built on <a href="https://www.gohugo.io/">Hugo</a> and hosted and deployed by <a href="https://www.netlify.com/">Netlify</a>.

 You can read <a href="https://gohugo.io/hosting-and-deployment/hosting-on-netlify/">here</a> how Hugo and Netlify interact and support you in making your website in minutes.
-Yes, if you have some basic knowledge about websites, it took me hours because the only previous experience was WordPress.
+I struggled, and I needed more than five minutes because I didn’t have any background in building websites.

-Anyway, I’m excited because now everything seems working correctly.
+Anyway, I’m excited because now everything seems to work correctly.
 I only need to get better with HTML and CSS and write some content.
 A simple rule I’m setting for myself: never amend what has been written.
 Otherwise, I’ll review each post every day.